yuhko-msft/microsoft-graph-docs/api-reference/beta/api/chat-post-tabs.md

 ---
-title: "Create tab in chat"
+title: "Create a tab in chat"
 description: "Create (pin) a tab to the specified chat. "
 author: "nkramer"
 localization_priority: Normal